palefaced/Java-Selenium-TestAutomationProject/README.md

 Focused on functional testing and ensuring comprehensive coverage of key scenarios.
 Future Enhancements

-Logger: To capture logs for debugging and improving visibility into test execution.
+Plans for the future - Logger: To capture logs for debugging and improving visibility into test execution.
 Notifications: Email alerts for failed tests or detected bugs.

 Key Accomplishments
 Successfully integrated GitHub Actions and Jenkins for CI/CD.
 Switched to using JSON files for test data management.